 Some cameras are even waterproof, so the opportunities are endless.
-If you love to hike, consider a wearable camera.
-Having the opportunity to share your hiking experience with other enthusiasts is incredible.
+Having the opportunity to share your hunting, fishing, and hiking experiences with other enthusiasts is incredible.
 These high-quality cameras and compatible accessories are perfect for capturing a day out in the field.

 Best Wearable Cameras